mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 220
+Upto page 228

-Chapter 9
+Categorical Features

+Before that: Google what linear classifiers are and make a note